 - Your dog will be out for longer (usually around five minutes or more)

-- The signs of stress are either much more or much less pronounced; for instance, your dog might be very still, or it may even lose consciousness entirely.
+- The signs of stress are either much more or much less pronounced; for instance, your dog might be very still or lose consciousness entirely.
 This is usually when you’ll see biting and foaming at the mouth.

 What Can You Do to Help?

-There are several things you can do to help your dog if you know it will have a seizure.
+You can do several things to help your dog if you know it will have a seizure.

-- Avoid touching or stroking your dog unless it is exhibiting signs of anxiety or distress.
+- Avoid touching or stroking your dog unless it exhibits signs of anxiety or distress.

 - Try to keep your dog as calm as possible by speaking in a soothing voice and avoiding sudden movements.

 - Stay with your dog until it has recovered completely; this can take some time or even several hours, so don’t leave it unattended.